-ORDINANCE NO. 230640
+[COMMITTEE SUBSTITUTE FOR] ORDINANCE NO. 230640

-Sponsor: Department of Human Resources
+Sponsor: Director of Human Resources Department

-Amending Chapter 2 of the Code of Ordinances of Kansas City, Missouri, Pensions for Firefighters, by repealing Sections 2-1251, 2-1253, 2-1255, 2-1257, 2-1264, 2-1265, 2-1267, and 2-1268 and enacting in lieu thereof sections of like numbers and subject matter to change the composition of the Board of Trustees of the Firefighters Pension System Trust, change the required distribution age, increase the health care subsidy contribution by the City to four percent, add medical conditions that qualify for duty disability, and make other changes approved by the Board of Trustees
+Amending Chapter 2, Article IX, Division 4 of the Code of Ordinances, entitled Pensions for Firefighters, by repealing Sections 2-1251, 2-1253, 2-1255, 2-1257, 2-1264, 2-1265, 2-1267, and 2-1268 and enacting in lieu thereof sections of like numbers and subject matters to change the composition of the Board of Trustees of the Firefighters' Pension System Trust, change the required distribution age, increase the health care subsidy contribution by the City to four percent, add medical conditions that qualify for duty disability, and make other changes approved by the Board of Trustees.